 The thought process was to capture both these elements in a single frame in a unique way, probably in a way that was not done before.

-Did you have an idea of how you wanted it to look before taking it?
-Did you plan it?
+Did I have an idea of how i wanted it to look before taking it?
+Had i planned any part of it?

 Yes.
 Checking weather.com is an important part of the preparation when you are a nature/landscape photographer and with foggy conditions forecasted for the day, I had an idea about the photo that I wanted.
 As a photographer, it is important that you compose the image in your head, before you click it.
 I looked up Bing Maps to find the nearest bridge and then drove over to it to click the photo.